ronanchilvers/solo-d6/Scenes/11 - Reunited... Maybe....md

 Okan only just stops himself describing how uncomfortable the chairs were in graphic detail and instead says - "We shall be only too delighted to oblige Armas.
 We'll be on our way now - if you could pass on our best regards I'd be very grateful" - he grins broadly, giving the man a good view of his canines! [[Rauf]] sniffs and nods.

 They take their leave and find themselves on the street outside.
-It isn't long after sun
+It isn't long after dawn and the streets glitter wetly in the morning sun.
+Other townsfolk are going about their business.

+> [!oracle] Is everything as they expect?
+> **Twist Roll:** 5
+> **Twist:** None
+> **Roll:** 3
+> **Outcome:** No but...

+Okan scratches his head - "Well my friend - we have a problem.
+We have a murder on our hands, Sakari is gods know where and we still need to find this damned cup if we're to have any chance of getting our cash.
+We have some decisions to make about our next steps I think!"

+Kaapo is looking up the street.
+He grins widely - "Well that's one problem fixed Okan.
+Look!" - He points and Okan turns to see the huge shape of Sakari walking down the street towards them.
+He is eating a large l